kemalsezgen/kemalsezgen/README.md

 ### Hey, I am Kemal 👋

-- 🔭 I’m currently working on Web Development with ReactJS.
+- 🔭 I’m currently working on Web Development with React & TypeScript.
-- 🌱 I’m currently learning NodeJS.
 - 🤔 I’m looking for all advices & tricks about software.